 H.B.
 No. 41 aims to regulate the acquisition and use of certain foreign unmanned aircraft and related equipment or services by governmental entities in Texas.
-The bill introduces a new section, 423.010, which prohibits governmental entities from acquiring or using unmanned aircraft or related services from companies that are owned or controlled by the government of a designated country, or are headquartered in such countries.
-This prohibition is effective for acquisitions made on or after the bill's effective date, with a grace period allowing existing contracts to continue until January 1, 2031.
-Additionally, the bill establishes a grant program to assist law enforcement agencies in replacing prohibited equipment, funded by appropriated money.
+The bill introduces a new section, 423.010, which prohibits governmental entities from acquiring or using unmanned aircraft or related services from companies that are owned or controlled by the government of a designated country, or that are headquartered in such countries.
+This prohibition is effective for acquisitions made on or after the bill's effective date, with a grace period allowing existing contracts made before January 1, 2026, to continue until January 1, 2031.
+Additionally, the bill establishes a grant program to assist law enforcement agencies in replacing prohibited equipment.

-The bill also amends Chapter 2054 of the Government Code to require the Department of Information Resources to create a model security plan addressing the acquisition of telecommunications or video surveillance technologies that may pose risks to state security.
+Furthermore, the bill amends Chapter 2054 of the Government Code to require the creation of a model security plan addressing the acquisition of telecommunications or video surveillance technologies that may pose risks to state security.
 This plan will include a list of companies that produce or provide such technologies, particularly those identified as posing risks under the new regulations.
-The act is set to take effect on September 1, 2025, and mandates the initial model security plan to be created by December 1, 2025.
+The Department of Information Resources is tasked with creating this model security plan by December 1, 2025.
+The overall intent of the bill is to enhance state security by limiting the use of foreign technologies that could compromise it.

 Statutes affected: